 - Train physicians and other medical professionals in IT systems and applications, especially EMR/EHR and computerized physician order entry (CPOE)

-CMIOs, depending on their individual areas of expertise and training, may also conduct data analytics for research purposes and report findings to other executives, government agencies, or scholarly institutions.
+CMIOs, depending on their individual areas of expertise and training could also have the title of Health Informatics Director.
+Either of these roles may be responsible for conducting data analytics for research purposes and report findings to other executives, scholarly institutions, or even government agencies.

 CMIO Salary Range

-The BLS projects a 20% rate of growth in employment opportunities for medical and health services managers and a 13% rate of growth for medical records and health information technicians between 2016 and 2026.
-Both of these figures represent growth rates faster than the average for all other occupations.
-While neither figure should be taken as directly representative of the market for CMIOs, they do attest to the surge in opportunities for qualified health IT candidates as a whole.
+For related occupations, the BLS projects a 32% growth rate in medical and health services managers positions and 11% growth rate for health information technologists positions between 2020 and 2030.* Both growth rates are greater than the average of 8% for all other occupations.
+While neither figure is directly representative of the market for CMIOs, they do attest to the surge in opportunities for qualified health IT candidates.

-According to a 2016 study by the American Health Information Management Association (AHIMA) – a prominent professional organization in health IT – the annual median salary of a Health Information Executive/President/Vice President is $149,970.
+According to the 2019 US Salary Survey Report by the American Health Information Management Association (AHIMA) – a prominent professional organization in health IT – the average salary for a C-level senior executive is $97,140.*

 CMIO Education and Training